cosmic-community/porter-clone-complete-logistics-platform/README.md

 - 📱 **Responsive Design** - Works seamlessly on all devices
 - 🔐 **Secure Authentication** - Role-based access for customers, drivers, and admins

+## Quick Start - Admin Setup

+### First Time Setup

+1. After deploying the application, navigate to `/setup-admin`
+2. Create your first admin account:
+   - **Full Name**: Admin User (or your name)
+   - **Email**: admin@porterclone.com (or your email)
+   - **Password**: admin123 (or your secure password)
+3. Click "Create Admin User"
+4. You'll be redirected to the login page
+5. Sign in with your new admin credentials

-## Demo Credentials
+### Demo Credentials

-### Admin Access
+After setup, you can use these default credentials:
 - **Email**: `admin@porterclone.com`
 - **Password**: `admin123`
 - **Access**: Full administrative dashboard at `/admin`

-### Customer Access
-You can register a new customer account at `/register` or use the registration form to create a test account.

-### Driver Access
+### Customer & Driver Access
+- Register new accounts at `/register`
-Register as a driver by selecting "Driver" role during registration at `/register`.
+- Select role during registration (Customer or Driver)

 ## Clone this Project